openshift/console/README.md

 #### OpenShift

-Registering an OpenShift OAuth client requires administrative privileges for the entire cluster not just a local project.
-If you've got a working `kubectl` and `oc` on your path, but aren't a system administrator, run the following command to attempt to elevate privileges:
+Registering an OpenShift OAuth client requires administrative privileges for the entire cluster, not just a local project.
+Run the following command to log in as cluster admin:

 ```
 oc login -u system:admin
-oc adm policy  --as system:admin add-cluster-role-to-user cluster-admin admin
-oc login -u admin
 ```

 To run bridge locally connected to a remote OpenShift cluster, create an `OAuthClient` resource with a generated secret and read that secret: